OutSquareCapital/pychain/README.md

 ### Steps

-- Instanciating objects from an iterable
+- Instanciating objects from an iterable, and getting an attribute from them
-- Storing them in a list
+- Storing thoses in a list
-- From this list, getting back an attribute
-- Doing an aggregation on the value of this attribute
+- Doing an aggregation on the value of this list
 - Repeating the resulting scalar in a range the same size as the original iterable
 - Returning this final list